 - In order to be admitted into the program, nonnative speakers of English must obtain a TOEFL score of 250 (600) or for conditional admission 213 (550)

 The TESOL portfolio is a comprehensive evaluation of the student's knowledge of TESOL subject matter.
 Students must submit the portfolio after completing the course sequence.
+Exit portfolio can be found here.

 Ohio Assessment Test for Endorsement